tovare/monitor/README.md

 The tests are executed and compared against the prior results stored in a Firestore database.
 If the status  has  changed an email is sent.

-Each time all tests are runned the results are stored in Firestore.
+Each time all tests are executed the results are stored in Firestore.

 # Future improvements